-While there are many so called “two tone” watches that feature combinations of greyish still or titanium (or some other metal including, but not limited to, platinum and zirconium) and different alloys of gold, there are only a few models that really nail that perfect mix of colors and textures.
-Of course, this is purely a matter of personal tastes and preferences, but this new Zenith El Primero Volcano Special Edition (Ref.
-51.2040.400/91.C496) seems to belong precisely to that category.
-The color and finish of its dial, the shade of gold plated on its hands and hour markers, the way the sub-dials are grouped: everything in this model whispers quietly, but very clear of good taste and superb design job.
+While there are many so-called “two tones” watches that feature combinations of greyish still or titanium (or some other metal including, but not limited to, platinum and zirconium) and different alloys of gold, there are only a few models that nail that perfect mix of colors and textures.
+Of course, this is purely a matter of personal tastes and preferences, but this Zenith El Primero Volcano Special Edition (Ref.
+51.2040.400/91.C496) belongs precisely to that category.
+The color and finish of its dial, the shade of gold plated on its hands and hour markers, the way the sub-dials are grouped: everything in this model whispers quietly, but clear of good taste and superb design job.

 As usual for the series, the El Primero Volcano comes powered by a variation of their legendary fast-beating chronograph movement that not only allows for more precise measurements of short time intervals, but also gives the timepiece that signature high-frequency buzz: something that can’t be mistaken with relatively slow rattle of any other movement.

 Called El Primero 400B, the mechanism comprises of 326 parts and features 50 hours of power reserve: while not particularly impressive, it is still adequate if you plan to wear it only on office days and replace it on weekends with something more appropriate for an active lifestyle.